≡ Menu

 • Standard Tobacco

-This is very important because if you have some health condition, dangerous job or risky hobby, you need to apply with the companies that cater to your unique health and lifestyle profile.
+All the top life insurance companies use similar health ratings.
+However, not all the companies have the same underwriting criteria used to determine applicant’s health ratings.
+This is very important because if you have some health condition, a dangerous job, or a risky hobby, you need to apply to companies that cater to your unique health and lifestyle profile.

-Further, some companies offer healthy credits, which can move you from a standard rate class, to a preferred rate class, saving you a ton of money on your 20 year term life insurance premium payment.
+Further, some companies offer healthy credits, which can move you from a standard rate class to a preferred rate class, saving you a ton of money on your 20-year term life insurance premium payment.

 Healthy Credits